Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = The field is not working well after my desktop browser window was resized or after orientation change on my mobile.
 How can i fix that ? =

 The signature field needs to be "reloaded" too when its container's size changes, but you should be aware that it will also clear its content.
 I assume this is your responsability to do so.
-The plugin provides a javascript function that you can call from your theme's Javascript in order to do that :
+The plugin provides a jQuery function that you can call from your theme's script file :
 `
-window.onresize = sigFieldsResize;
+window.onresize = function(){
+    $('div.wpcf7 > form').wpcf7ResizeSignatures();
+};
 `

+= As a theme developer, what changed for me with version 4 ? =

+The main thing that changed is the way you can interact with the plugin.
+There's now a jQuery plugin for that, and i got rid of the old JS functions.

+Available methods are :

+`$('div.wpcf7 > form').wpcf7ResizeSignatures();` to resize fields
+`$('div.wpcf7 > form').wpcf7ClearSignatures();` to clear fields
+`$('div.wpcf7 > form').wpcf7InitSignatures();` to reload fields

 == Changelog ==

+= 4.0 =
+* Technical refactoring
+    - now using jQuery : if you were using the old sigFieldsResize function for example, please update to its jQuery counterpart, see [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/faq/)).

 = 3.2.1 =
 * Fixed a bug when there's no submit button in form